payne911/SR-ResCNN-Keras/README.md

 The images used were, of course, never revealed to the network during training.

-More examples of results can be [found here](https://github.com/payne911/SR-ResCNN-Keras-/tree/master/pictures).
+More examples of results can be [found here](https://github.com/payne911/SR-ResCNN-Keras-/tree/master/pictures), though there are demonstrations using older models included in there as well.

 ### Unbiased demonstration
 About the "**Warning on bias**" section, here is an actual example that came from the wild: a low-resolution image that came as is.